Information and support is available to residents who have been impacted due to the recent flood.

 Common types of building work and whether you need a building permit to undertake them.

-Building permits can be obtained through Council or a registered or a registered private building surveyor.
+Building permits can be obtained through Council or a registered private building surveyor.
 Find out more in this section.

 Building regulations contain several provisions where Council can decide on a variation to a proposal that does not comply with the relevant regulation.